fictionco/fiction/@docs/advanced/post-types/index.md

 ## Template Settings

-If you would like to allow users to set meta-information on each post, there is a way to add template options in post types using the [template settings API]('./template-settings').
+If you would like to allow users to set meta-information on each post, there is a way to add template options in post types using [template settings]('./template-settings').

 ```js
 addPostType({